flavorjones/concourse-deployer/README.md

 # Concourse::Deployer

-This gem provides a set of rake tasks to ease the installation and maintenance of a `bbl`-deployed Bosh director, and a Bosh-deployed Concourse environment.
+Provides easy installation and maintenance of an opinionated [Concourse](https://concourse-ci.org) deployment.

+- external Postgres database
+- Github auth integration
+- LetsEncrypt integration for SSL cert management
+- Windows™ workers

+Today this only supports deployment to GCP.

 ## TL;DR

-These five commands will give you a full concourse deployment:
+These five commands will give you a full Concourse deployment, with user-friendly prompting for configuration to external resources like a Postgres database and Github auth.

 ``` sh
 rake bbl:gcp:init[GCP_PROJECT_ID]